-Does Private Equity Investment in Healthcare Benefit Patients?
-Evidence from Nursing Homes
+Owner Incentives and Performance in Healthcare: Private Equity Investment in Nursing Homes

-We are grateful to Abby Alpert, Pierre Azoulay, Zack Cooper, Liran Einav, Matthew Grennan, Arpit Gupta, Jarrad Harford, Steve Kaplan, Holger Mueller, Aviv Nevo, Adam Sacarny, Albert Sheen, Arthur Robin Williams, and participants at the NBER Aging Summer Institute, American Economics Association, UBC Winter Finance Conference, Whistler Junior Health Economics Summit, Virtual Corporate Finance Seminar, ESSEC, Norwegian School of Economics, Oklahoma Price, PE Research Consortium (PERC) Annual Symposium, Tulane, NYU Stern, U Penn Wharton, Yale Health Policy, Oregon Lundquist, and Johns Hopkins Carey for their comments and suggestions.
+We are grateful to Abby Alpert, Pierre Azoulay, Zack Cooper, Liran Einav, Paul Eliason, Arpit Gupta, Jarrad Harford, Steve Kaplan, Holger Mueller, Aviv Nevo, Adam Sacarny, Albert Sheen, Arthur Robin Williams, numerous seminar participants, and two anonymous referees for their comments and suggestions.
 Jun Wong, Mei-Lynn Hua, and Sarah Schutz provided excellent research assistance.
-We thank Christianna Williams of Abt Associates for insights into CMS quality measures, Liz Liberman for industry information, and Mohan Ramanujan at NBER for assistance with the CMS data.
-Funding from the Wharton Dean’s Research Fund and the Mack Institute (Gupta), the Kauﬀman Foundation (Howell), and the Fama Miller Center at the University of Chicago (Yannelis) is greatly appreciated.
+A previous version of this paper was titled “Does Private Equity Investment in Healthcare Benefit Patients: Evidence from Nursing Homes."
+Funding from the Wharton Mack Institute and the Laura and John Arnold foundation (Gupta, Yannelis), the Kauﬀman Foundation (Howell), and the Fama Miller Center at the University of Chicago (Yannelis) is greatly appreciated.
 We gratefully acknowledge funding through National Institute of Aging pilot grant P01AG005842-31.
 All remaining errors are our own.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.